quii/lol-notes/readme.md

 - Only pressure when you have numbers advantage
 - Bait baron to use gold advantages
 - *2:40* is gank timing (ward no later than 2:25)
+- *Dont just mindlessly shove waves*.
+Trim them, and then crash when 2nd wave comes

 ## First back thoughts